Ramses the Damned: The Passion of Cleopatra: Development

-The Passions of Cleopatra expands on the mythology of Rice's mummies in the same way she explored the backstory of her vampires in the 1985 novel The Vampire Lestat.
+The Passion of Cleopatra expands on the mythology of Rice's mummies in the same way she explored the backstory of her vampires in the 1985 novel The Vampire Lestat.
 She explained, “We do explore the origin of the Elixir of Life and where it came from, and the backstory of how Ramses got a hold of it.
 We love exploring the mythological background.
 Christopher was responsible for writing a lot of that.”
 Rice said that while her vampires are "a metaphor for the outsider and the outcast, and for people who walk in darkness", the difference in Ramses is his vulnerability.
 She added, "he can be captured, and somebody could force him to tell them the formula for the Elixir of Life and make other immortals.
-And also, he can’t biologically have a child.
-He has to decide when to give this Elixir to someone, and it’s not something that can be done lightly.
-To me, it’s just a different way of writing about immortality."
+And also, he can't biologically have a child.
+He has to decide when to give this Elixir to someone, and it's not something that can be done lightly.
+To me, it's just a different way of writing about immortality."

 Anne said, “We really enjoyed writing Ramses.
 We really hope we could do at least one more book in the series."
-Christopher agreed, “I would absolutely do it again, and we do have plans for another Ramses book, it’s on the schedule.”
+Christopher agreed, “I would absolutely do it again, and we do have plans for another Ramses book, it's on the schedule.”